DeepMotionEditing/deep-motion-editing/README.md

 > The Blender releases distributed from blender.org include a complete Python installation across all platforms, which means that any extensions you have installed in your systems Python won’t appear in Blender.

-To use external python libraries, you need to change the default blender python interpreter by:
+To use external python libraries, you can install new packages directly to Blender's python distribution.
+Alternatively, you can change the default blender python interpreter by:

 1. Remove the built-in python directory: `[blender_path]/2.80/python`.

 2. Make a symbolic link or simply copy a python interpreter at [blender_path]/2.80/python.
 E.g. `ln -s ~/anaconda3/envs/env_name [blender_path]/2.80/python`

 This interpreter should be python 3.7.x version and contains at least: numpy, scipy.

 ### Usage